pecknigel/learning-resources/tenets.md

 Know the standards processes.
 Join newsletters.
 Check in on the W3C.
 Contribute to discussions.

+## Master Task Switching

+## Broaden Your Horizons

+Try different libraries and frameworks.
+Get to know what’s out there.
+An hour or two can tell you a lot.
+Keep up with what’s out there.

+## Deliver on Your (Naming) Titles

+## Pay Attention to Naming

+## Master Data Structures

 ## There’s More Than One Way To Do It